qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 #.
 Select the color for the bar :guilabel:`Color of bar` |selectColor| by chosing
    a fill color (default: Black) and an outline color (default: White).
-The scale bar fill and outline can be made opaque by clickng on the down arrow to the right of the :guilabel:`Color of bar` |selectColor|.
+The scale bar fill and outline can be made opaque by clickng on the down arrow to the right of the color input |selectColor|.
 This will display the quick color modification window (see figure_color_selector_) where opacity settings can be configured.
 #.
 Set the :guilabel:`Size of bar` |selectNumber|.
 #.
 Optionally, check |checkbox| :guilabel:`Automatically snap to round number